 Meeting with Your Legislator

-Your goal is to meet face-to-face with your elected official(s) to ask for their support for your issue.
+Meeting with Your Legislator Objective Your goal is to meet face-to-face with your elected official(s) to ask for their support for your issue.
 You want to use this short meeting with your legislator to make your point and try to garner support for your issue.
 Face-to-face meetings are the most effective means of communication with a legislator and can have a direct impact on the way a legislator votes.

+Step 1 - Who is Going to Attend?
 The makeup of your meeting attendees is important.
 Make sure that all meeting attendees are articulate, professional, well informed on the issue, diverse, and come from the district of the legislator you are trying to see (i.e., their vote impacts the legislator).

-Call the legislator's scheduler and explain that you would like to set up an appointment with the legislator.
+Contacting the Legislator's Office Call the legislator's scheduler and explain that you would like to set up an appointment with the legislator.
 Give the scheduler all of the details of who, what, when, where and why.
 Offer to fax or e-mail your request with the details to the scheduler.

 Remember to be polite when making the request; the scheduler is a very important gatekeeper and is someone that you will want to stay in the good graces of.